C-Hash-Tag/ProductSquare/README.md

 ### Installation

-This section describes how to install the app and get it working on your local host
+This section describes how to install the app and get it working on your localhost

 1. Fork the repository at 'https://github.com/C-Hash-Tag/ProductSquare'
 2. Clone it down to your local machine